TheLemon404/QuIL/README.md

 # QuIL
 ### Quick Input Layer

-Oftentimes when writing a project containing keyboard and mouse input, I find myself rewriting the same code over and over again between projects.
-QuIL is meant to be an extremely small code layer that sits on top of GLFW and impliments the basic input logic needed to get a prototype project off the ground.
-Using QuIL, you can have out of the box input functionality with zero setup, making early project development a tiny bit easier.
+Oftentimes, when writing a project containing keyboard and mouse input, I find myself rewriting the same code over and over again between projects.
+QuIL is meant to be an extremely small code layer that sits on top of GLFW and implements the basic input logic needed to get a prototype project off the ground.
+Using QuIL, you can have out-of-the-box input functionality with zero setup, making early project development a tiny bit easier.

 ## Features:
 * QUIL_PRESSED, QUIL_JUST_PRESSED, QUIL_RELEASED, QUIL_JUST_RELEASED input states for keyboard and mouse